Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 All passengers travel in cosy private cabins with en suite toilet & shower & satellite TV.
 Deluxe Comfort class & Captains class cabins are also available, and there's free WiFi in the lounges, restaurants & bars on 9 deck.
 You can get on board the ferry around 9pm, have a late dinner in the restaurant and settle into your cabin.

 This is an integrated train & ferry service, see the Stena Line Rail & Sail page for full details, photos & travel tips.
-The special fare from London is valid from any Abellio Greater Anglia station, for example Norwich, Cambridge, Romford, Ilford, Ipswich.
+The special fare from London to Hoek van Holland is valid from any Abellio Greater Anglia station, for example Norwich, Cambridge, Romford, Ilford, Ipswich.

 Next morning, take the frequent metro train from Hoek van Holland Haven to Schiedam Centrum and a Dutch Intercity train from Schiedam Centrum to Amsterdam Centraal arriving 10:25.
 See the Stena Line Rail & Sail page for full details.